aultimus/baconometer/README.md

 This service can be used to find the degrees of separation of any two actors, not just Kevin Bacon and another actor!

-The service works by importing movie and actor data from IMDb into a Neo4j graph database, where actors and films are represented as nodes connected by "acted in" relationships.
+The service works by importing movie and actor data into a Neo4j graph database, where actors and films are represented as nodes connected by "acted in" relationships.
 When you search for a Bacon number or a connection between two actors, the service uses efficient graph algorithms to find the shortest path between them.
 The web frontend provides a simple interface for entering actor names and visualizing their connection path.

 The Neo4j database is initialized using its native bulk import tool, which is much faster than inserting records one at a time.
 This step loads all nodes and relationships in a single operation, building indexes as specified.